 - Gain exposure and expand your audience through CAC’s public programming

-- Juried exhibition opportunity for one BOLT resident at EXPO Chicago
+- Exhibition opportunity for one BOLT Resident at EXPO Chicago

 - Ongoing use of studio to showcase your work at studio visits

 - CAC marketing support, including press releases, website announcement, social media, and postcards

 - CAC works closely with you to develop a customized professional development plan based on your vision and personal goals

 - CAC staff offers occassional private tours of your studio to potential collectors